electricimp/ElectricImp-Sublime/README.md

 ## Usage

-#### Project creation
+### Creating a new Project

-First step is creation of a project by selecting Electric Imp->Create Project menu item.
-On the new project creation the user is asked to:
+First step is creation of a project by selecting ``Electric Imp->Create Project`` menu item.
+On the new project creation the user is asked to specify the project folder.

-- [X] Specify the project folder
-- [X] Enter the Build API Key
-- [X] Select Model the project will be associated with from the popup list

-As the result of these actions the project folder is created at the specified location:
+As the result project is created at the specified location:

 ```
 -- <Project Name>
-  |--> <Project Name>.sublime-project     (Sublime project file)
-  |--> src                                (Source folder)
-  .   |--> <Model Name>.device.nut        (Device code)
-  .   |--> <Model Name>.agent.nut         (Agent code)
-  |--> settings                           (Electric Imp settings folder)
+  |--> settings                           - Electric Imp settings folder
-  .   |--> build-api.key                  (SENSITIVE: Build API key stored for the project
+  .   |--> build-api.key                  - SENSITIVE: Build API key stored for the project
-  .   |--> electric-imp.settings          (Generic Electric Imp settings)
+  .   |--> electric-imp.settings          - Generic Electric Imp settings
+  |--> src                                - Source folder
+  .   |--> <Model Name>.device.nut        - Device code
+  .   |--> <Model Name>.agent.nut         - Agent code
-  |--> .gitignore                         (.gitignore file to exclude Build API key from git repository)
+  |--> .gitignore                         - .gitignore file to exclude Build API key from git repository
+  |--> <Project Name>.sublime-project     - Sublime project file
 ```

 **IMPORTANT: settings/build-api.key should not be put under a source control as it contains sensitive information!**

 <Project Name>.electric-imp-settings file contains:

-- The Build API key for the project
 - Imp Model ID for the project
 - Device and Agent code file names
 - Selected device id